DanGeospatial/UrbanCarDetector/README.md

 DETReg produced the highest average precision score and required the largest number of epochs whereas FasterRCNN provided a balance between accuracy and processing time.
 After resnet50 adding more layers did not improve the model.
 # Issues:
 Shadows/ghosting from moving cars were not patched out and could be influencing the precision.
+This is minor because most cars are stationary in this setting.